Simple Rules, Complex Consequences

 “Patterns cannot be measured or weighed; they must be mapped.
 To understand a pattern, we must first map a configuration of relationships.”

 So I thought I would start a series of posts designed to help you to flex your pattern spotting muscles.
-Starting with the second clip below which I have used a few times in trainings and events…
+Starting with the second clip above which I have used a few times in trainings and events…

 I won’t spoil it by saying anything else except this quote from David Grove, the originator of Clean Language: